 There are a large variety of materials and containers that are used for packaging.
 Below is a list of the most common packaging materials used all over the world.

 Fiberboard of Fluted fiberboard is used in the creation of corrugated boxes.
 Fluting fiberboard creates ridges between two flat fiber boards creating more strength and crush resistance.
-According to the American Forrest and Paper association, more than 95% of all products in the United States are shipped in secondary packaging made from fluted fiberboard.
+According to the American Forrest and Paper Association, more than 95% of all products in the United States are shipped in secondary packaging made from fluted fiberboard.

 2. HDPE/PET/Rigid Packaging

-Derived from polyethylene, high-density polyethylene and polyethylene terephthalate are harder and more rigid plastics than other plastics.
+Made from polyethylene, high-density polyethylene and polyethylene terephthalate are harder and more rigid plastics than other plastics.
 Both materials offer excellent moisture resistance while maintaining a rigid protective structure.
 Some of the most common uses for HDPE and PET are bottles and Jugs.